Interview Nerves: How To Cope With Anxiety About Your Interview Or Assessment Centre

 Feeling relaxed and confident on the day hinges on the quality and amount of preparation you do.
 Interview nerves can be banished with the right groundwork.

-Read my article “How To Prepare For Your Interview Or Assessment Event” and use the above tips to give yourself the best possible chance of succeeding.
+Read our article “How To Prepare For Your Interview Or Assessment Event” and use the above tips to give yourself the best possible chance of succeeding.

 Practise, practise, practise

 Practising the tests and exercises you will perform at your interview or assessment day will not only improve your competency, but it will also help you relax as you will feel prepared.
-You can download my new Ultimate Assessment Day & Interview Guide here and you can get hold of a full suite of interview preparation tools here.
+You can get hold of a full suite of interview preparation tools here.

 Two good books that will help you prepare